Plans for Cities, Counties and Regions

 UPSD Pages

-Pinellas County Public Art and Design Master Plan
+Pinellas County, FL: Public Art and Design Master Plan

 Pinellas County Public Art and Design, a new program that had just secured a decade’s worth of funding through a county bond issue, sought a plan that would stimulate its creative growth.
 Bressi led a team that recommended strategic directions and mapped out a plan that demonstrated how it could grow incrementally, over the next decade, into commissioning significant integrated, iconic and infrastructural projects.